raushan728/Python-Basic-Projects/Password Generator/README.md

 # Step 3: Run the script
 python password_generator.py
 ```
+✅ Make sure Python is installed and added to PATH
 ---
 ## 💻 Sample Output
 🔐 Welcome to the Password Generator!